Samurai9954/Infinity-Square-AI-Portal/README.md

 # Infinity-Square-AI-Portal
 This is the official repository Infinity Square AI Portal.

 Infinity Square is an AI Library Like Tensorflow except It's Much Easier!
+This is Made Possible By The Coder Of InfinityS - Yash Arora
 We At Team Infinity, Want To Make Things Easier!
 You can see it for yourself -

 |     Normal IC Made In Python      |        IC Made In Infinty Square        |